 You can also easily create and share unique content directly to Instagram, Facebook, and WhatsApp by importing, viewing, and managing your photos and videos right from the smart glasses.
 However, it should be noted that a Facebook account is required for setup.
 And unfortunately, the 1:1 aspect ratio makes it difficult to upload content to other platforms such as YouTube or other social media platforms.

-Best Smart Glasses With Digital Assistant: Echo Frames
+Best with Digital Assistant: Echo Frames

 Why It Made The Cut: Access everything Alexa can do with popular household Amazon Echo devices, but from the convenience of smart glasses that rest comfortably on your face.

 — Image Capture Speed: N/A

 — Weight: 31 grams

 — Hands-free Alexa voice controls